hotsphink/sfink-tools/mozilla.md

 watchman
 --------

 Oh yeah, watchman.
 It makes many operations way, way faster.
-Or at least it did; recently, it often slows things down before it gives up and times out.
-Yeah, I ought to file a bug on it.
-The log doesn't say much.
+Though everything is still slow.

 I can't remember how to set up watchman, sorry.
 It looks like I built it from source?
 Hm, maybe I should update, then.
 You need two pieces: the watchman daemon that monitors the filesystem, and the python mercurial extension that talks to the daemon to accelerate hg operations.
 The latter part can be enabled with